“Got most of my work done here. If it wasn’t for the library I wouldn’t be passing.”Student Satisfaction Survey

 7-Digit College ID

 Your 7-digit College ID is how you connect to library resources from off-campus, plus how you can log into your Johnnie Mae Berry Library account.
-If you don’t know your Id number, you can look it up in MyCState by clicking the red “Need help?
-Lookup your username or password” link, before logging into Blackboard.
-Watch our short Look Up Your College Id video for instructions.
+If you don’t know your Id number, you can look it up using the ID Verification form.
+Be sure to check the box to display your College ID with the results.

 Students can also find their 7-digit College ID on their registration statements, in MyCState’s My Services, while College employees will find it on their pay advice(s) as their Employee Id.